Rząsiny – Castle Podskale

 Current state

-The relics of the defensive wall and the remains of the upper castle residential building on the top of a rocky hill have survived to the present day.
+The relics of the defensive wall and the remains of the upper ward residential building on the top of a rocky hill have survived to the present day.
 In the lower castle there are relics of a vaulted cellar.

 show this monument on map